ThomasFisherSE/thomasfisherse.github.io/_posts/2025-01-10-BaristaAI.md

 BaristaAI's user interface isn't particularly flashy at the moment as I've primarily created this as a utility for myself, but this is the main area I'm looking to improve on in the future with the following planned features:
 - Navigation side bar
   - Allows other pages like an "Options" page to be added to customize colors / defaults
-- Rich text for LLM output
-  - Will allow responses to be formatted (e.g. bold headers)
 - Pressable icons for brewing method
   - Instead of requiring user to give details about the brewing method in their text prompt, having a few icons at the top of the UI to quickly swap between them will be more convenient
   - An option will be available to allow the user to not specify a brewing method if necessary just in case they're using a more niche brewing method that wasn't considered (e.g. AeroPress)